nashie1004/online-chess/README.md

 #### Linux Deployment (not yet finished)
 1. install dotnet sdk and runtime + environment variables
+2. build the project, transfer the files with scp or git
 2. install nginx and update .conf file
 3. add .service file (systemctl) (with proper permission)
 4. setup aws ec2 inbound